cda-tum/mqt-core/README.md

       qc::QFT qft(n); // generates the QFT circuit for n qubits
       ```

-      An optional `bool` parameter controls whether *SWAP* operations at the end are included in the computation or not (default: `false`).
-In the case that no SWAPs are included, the consequently reversed order of amplitudes is additionally stored in the representation's `permutation`.
+        Generates the circuit for the *n* qubit Quantum Fourier Transform.
   * Grover's search algorithm

        ```c++
       unsigned short n = 2;
       qc::Grover grover(n); // generates Grover's algorithm for a random n-bit oracle
       ```

        The algorithm performs ~ &#960;/4 &#8730;2&#8319; Grover iterations.
 An optional `unsigned int` parameter controls the *seed* of the random number generation for the oracle generation.